 According to data from the National Bureau of Statistics of China, the population aged 60 and above in Mainland China has reached 22 per cent of the total population in 2024, a percentage projected to increase in the coming decades.
-This demographic shift mirrors trends across APAC.
-Based on a report by the Economic and Social Commission for Asia and the Pacific, all countries are ageing at an unprecedented pace.
+This demographic shift mirrors trends across APAC: all countries are ageing at an unprecedented pace, based on a report by the Economic and Social Commission for Asia and the Pacific.

 With generous retirement benefits and rising standards of health and wealth, the elderly in cities like Shanghai and Hong Kong are changing the concept of ageing, prompting both the government and private sector to invest in the growing silver market.